WhatSock/apex/4X/Standard/ReadMe.txt

 and change the href and src attribute paths to point to the correct modules within the 4X/Standard folder.
 Then a simple setup script can be loaded to configure all desired functionality.

-Note: For testing purposes, all of the below declarations have been added to the index.htm file at the root of this archive.

     <link rel="stylesheet" type="text/css" href="4X/Standard/Modules/Dragula.css">
     <link rel="stylesheet" type="text/css" href="4X/Standard/Modules/TinySlider.css">